Does insurance cover midwifery?

 What if you are called to another birth when I am in labor?

 This doesn’t happen often, but is always possible!
-Fortunately, there are two of us, and we usually can split up and attend 2 labors at once if necessary.
+Fortunately, there are four of us, and we usually can split up and attend 2 labors at once if necessary.

 In addition, we have fantastic support from other midwifery practices in the area and we can call on them for back up if needed.